Nixtla/mlforecast/README.md

 | id_00       | 2000-01-05 00:00:00 | 4.04356  |

-Then you define your flow configuration.
-These include lags, transformations on the lags and date features.
-The transformations are defined as `numba` jitted functions that transform an array.
-If they have additional arguments you supply a tuple (`transform_func`, `arg1`, `arg2`, ...)
+Then define your flow configuration.
+This includes lags, transformations on the lags and date features.
+The lag transformations are defined as [numba](http://numba.pydata.org/) *jitted* functions that transform an array, if they have additional arguments you supply a tuple (`transform_func`, `arg1`, `arg2`, ...).

 ```python
 from window_ops.expanding import expanding_mean